wendysung/creative-embedded-system/module2/README.md

 /module2/CollageBuilder/CollageBuilder.pde
 ```
 Using the data and turning it into a collage
-- Setup: create canvas, load images and background, and open Serial port for receiving data.
+- Setup: create a canvas, load images and background, and open Serial port for receiving data.
-- While data is available, read data and convert it into a image's location coordinates as it hovers.
+- While data is available, read data and convert it into an image's location coordinates as it hovers.
-- Set location of an image when Z value changes.
+- Set the location of an image when the Z value changes.
 - Iterate through all images to form a collage.